Click It or Ticket

 Children need proper car seats and seat belts, too.
 Find out when your child is ready to use an adult seat belt and learn about seat belt safety when you're pregnant.
 You can find these and other tips for keeping kids safe in and around cars at NHTSA's Parents Central.

-The 2019 National Seat Belt Enforcement Mobilization is May 20 - June 2, 2019.
-Law enforcement will crack down on motorists not wearing their seat belts and it could cost you $65.
+The spring Click It or Ticket enforcement period in Michigan will be May 17-June 6.
+Law enforcement will looking for motorists not wearing their seat belts.
+It could cost you $65.
 Avoid the fine and reduce your chance of injury or death in a crash: Buckle up, Michigan.